qe201020335/BeatSaberOffsetMigrator/README.md

 ### Restore Offset (For example, 1.37.3)
 1. Grab a [release](https://github.com/qe201020335/BeatSaberOffsetMigrator/releases) for your game version and install it
 2. Copy the configuration file from the "source" game to the "target" game
-    - The configuration file location is `Beat Saber\UserData\BeatSaberOffsetMigrator.json`
+    - The configuration file location is `UserData\BeatSaberOffsetMigrator.json`
     - "Source" game is the one you use to save the offset from
     - "Target" game is the one you want to migrate your offset to
 3. Install [EasyOffset](https://github.com/Reezonate/EasyOffset)